kittokin/makebakery/modules/README.md

 **You're currently viewing the 'master' branch of this repository.** I've tried to include here many interesting features and ideas for how this technique might be used, including the use of [Pandoc](http://johnmacfarlane.net/pandoc/) for markdown-format source files.
 I've tried to include a generous amount of internal documentation and comments as well, but it may yet be a lot to absorb at once.
 To more easily understand what's going on here, be sure to take a look at the 'simple' branch of the repository: http://github.com/datagrok/makebakery/tree/simple

+## Using GNU M4 as a templating language

+Using `m4` as a templating engine brought along some interesting challenges of its own:

+- Unlike many other templating schemes, I try to avoid any boilerplate in source files.
+Page templates are not "included" from sources; instead all sources get a template wrapped around them.
+This was somewhat tricky to accomplish with `m4`.

+I wouldn't recommend using GNU m4 as a templating engine these days; there are far better tools available.
+I still do, for nostalgia.
+But if you really want to, it is available as a module!

 ## GNU Make and GNU M4

 That is of course only an argument for building static websites.
 Doing it in this _particular_ way may be... ill-advised.